vasyas/redux-entity-store/README.md

 ## Binding UI components to entities

-Usually you will want to bind to specific subset of data in your UI component.
-Memoized selectors using [Reselect](https://github.com/reactjs/reselect) provides handy and fast method to do it.
+Usually, you will want to bind to a specific subset of data in your UI component.
+Memoized selectors using [Reselect](https://github.com/reactjs/reselect) provides a handy and fast method to do it.
 See example:

 ```javascript